 Absence due to illness or disability, except in case of maternity leave, is charged in the following order:

 - Leave without pay.

 Employees may continue to work during pregnancy provided they are able to do their normal jobs.
 Since pregnancy is considered as any temporary illness, an employee who is not able to work because of pregnancy may elect to take a leave of absence without pay without exhausting accumulated annual and sick leave.
+A modified work assignment is another possibility available to faculty.
+See 3.14 below.
 Upon return from pregnancy leave the employee will be given the same or comparable position to the one she occupied prior to the leave.
-The employee is expected to give her supervisor as much notice as possible prior to beginning maternity leave and at least two weeks notice prior to returning to work.
+The employee is expected to give her supervisor as much notice as possible prior to beginning maternity leave and at least two weeks’ notice prior to returning to work.
 Both notices should be in writing.

-Vacation benefits are granted to all non-classified and student employees on 12-month appointments of one-half time or more, with the part-time employees earning leave in proportion to the time worked.
+Vacation benefits are granted to all non-classified and not-student employees on 12-month appointments of one-half time or more, with part-time employees earning leave in proportion to the time worked.

 An employee whose appointment is scheduled to be changed from a 12-month basis to a nine-month basis must take all accrued, unused vacation before the end of the 12-month period.
 An employment period shall not be extended for the purpose of paying an employee for unused vacation, and neither shall lump-sum terminal payment be made unless an employee terminates employment with the University.

 Annual leave is cumulative; however, no employee may have in excess of 30 days on December 31 of each year.
 During the calendar year accrued leave may exceed 30 days, but those days in excess of 30 or 240 hours will be lost if they are not used before December 31 of each year.
 Accrued annual leave may be requested by an employee at any time.
 The appropriate supervisor will grant the request when it will least interfere with the efficient operation of the department.